 For many years this was the most iconic Syria tourist attraction, but unfortunately it suffered heavily during the Syrian War and a lot of this historical site got destroyed.
 This archeological site and the most popular tourist attraction in Syria was built in 200 AD by the Romans.
 The ruins of this city are so iconic that I remember them from one of the first travel books I once got when I was a kid.
 Palmyra was one of the reasons I badly wanted to visit Syria.

-As of June 2021 you are able to visit Palmyra again, but unfortunately I did not get a permit to travel to Palmyra in 2019.
+In 2022 you are able to visit Palmyra again, but unfortunately I did not get a permit to travel to Palmyra in 2019.
 Yes, you needed a special permit, which can be arranged by the travel agency.
 This has nothing to do with your visa, this permit has to be personally approved by the high officials in the military.

 2. Krak des Chevaliers